zhleonix/vscode-http-lm-api/README.md

 ## Features

- - OpenAI API compatible
+ - Provide API compatible with OpenAI API using VScode Language Model API.
- - Start http server listening on tcp/8080
+   - You can use the API only install vscode extension.

 <!-- Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.